tonyedwardspz/tonyedwardspz/_posts/2023/2023-01-09-500-days-of-lockdown.md

 Over that time, I spent plenty of time doing projects around the home and garden.
 Building a handful of veg beds, repairing walls, laying patios, and most importantly reconnecting with my partner after a hectic few years.

 Don’t get me wrong, I did a fair whack of work. . . within the rules of furlough of course.
-We ran one of the first conferences in the western world to pivot online, hosted events for others, launched a couple apps, built (and closed) a successful agency as well as walking away from a career path I’d been stalling along for half a decade.
-Along side that, I had great swathes of time without having any kind of work in my life.
+We ran one of the first conferences in the western world to pivot online, hosted events for others, launched a couple apps, built (and closed) a successful agency as well as stepping back from a career path I’d been strolling along for half a decade.
+To complement that, I had great swathes of time without having any kind of work in my life.

 After more than 20 years of life on line, I disconnected from the web.
 No social media.
 No email.
 No YouTube.
 No messaging apps.
 It was bliss.
 For a shorter stretch, cutting anything more technologically advanced than a kettle and lightbulb out of my life with the exception of our smart speaker system.
 As an example, I didn’t use the cooker for a while because it has a digital clock.

-To highlight how cut off I was, the second lockdown almost passed without realising it was happening.
+To highlight how cut off I was, the second lockdown almost passed without realising it was happening!

 Please don’t get the impression that I didn’t leave the house, see my family or communicate with the people I love.
 I sure did, just not in the same way as the before times. . . which I guess is true for everyone to some extent.

 I’ll likely dive into some of this in future posts and related content.
 For now, at least you know what I mean by “500 days of lockdown”.